lanl/scico/docs/source/style.rst

    In Python, ``NoneType`` is a first-class type, meaning the type itself can be passed into and returned from functions.
    ``None`` is the most commonly used alias for ``NoneType``.
-   If any of a function's parameters can be ``None`` then it has to be declared.
+   If any of the parameters of a function can be ``None`` then it has to be declared.
    ``Optional[T]`` is preferred over ``Union[T, None]``.
    For example,